Chile's decades-old mining deals may hinder bid to lift copper royalties

 Opposition to the mining tax hike is just as fierce.
 Chile’s National Mining Society (Sonami), which represents copper miners, has blasted proposed taxation levels as “akin to expropriation.”

-Many of the tax stability deals - including agreements inked with BHP's (BHP.AX) Escondida mine, the world's largest - expire at the end of 2023, as do deals for global miners Anglo American (AAL.L) and Antofagasta (ANTO.L).
+Many of the tax stability deals - including agreements inked with BHP’s Escondida mine, the world’s largest - expire at the end of 2023, as do deals for global miners Anglo American and Antofagasta.

 Francisco Acuña, senior analyst in Santiago from the CRU consulting firm, said it was highly unlikely the new law would be implemented before most agreements expire in 2023.